WHAT IS TOURETTE SYNDROME?

 - Complex vocal tics: Saying words or phrases out of context (oh boy!), stuttering and rarely, coprolalia (vocalizing socially unacceptable words)

-It is estimated that more than 200,000 Americans have full-blown TS, and that as many as 1 in 100 show a partial expression of the disorder—such as chronic multiple tics or transient childhood tics.
+It is estimated that more than 200,000 Americans have full-blown TS, and that as many as 1 in 100 school-aged children show a partial expression of the disorder—such as chronic multiple tics or transient childhood tics.

 The natural course of TS varies from patient to patient.
 Although TS symptoms range from very mild to quite severe, the majority of cases fall in the mild category.
 However, TS is not degenerative.
 Intelligence levels and life span are no different than that of everyone else.